MauriceOS/snaktox/README.md

 ## 🐍 Project Overview

 SnaKTox is a comprehensive, AI-powered platform dedicated to snakebite awareness, prevention, and emergency response.
-Built with verified medical data from WHO, CDC, and KEMRI, it bridges the gap between field responders, hospitals, and the public through a unified, secure system.
+Built with verified medical data from WHO, CDC, and KEMRI.
+It bridges the gap between field responders, hospitals, and the public through a unified, secure system.
+This project is in alignment with SDG 3 that promotes healthy lives and well being for all.

 ### Mission
 To save lives by combining verified medical data, artificial intelligence, and community education to reduce snakebite mortality and disability in Sub-Saharan Africa.